jaumejuni/golf-project-wiki/content/en/swap/start-engine.md

 1. **what to do with all DTCs in the ECU because missing sensors/actuators**.
 In that case we had to troubleshoot all DTCs and determine whether they were genuine or they could be deleted because the sensor/actuators does not longer exists.
 Whenever a DTC was genuine we had to further investigate the problem until it was resolved and for the other DTCs a program (DaVinci) to remove them was used, so they were not a problem anymore.
 2. **how to bypass the immobilizer, so the engine can be started**.
 Here the answer is simple, we had to break the immobilizer with a special program (eeprom) to disable the immobilizer in MED9.1 ECUs.

-Because the ECU used was sourced from a scrapyard, a fresh and clean copy of the flash was bought (we do not know whether the previous owner of the ECU made modifications in the flash).
+Because the ECU used was sourced from a scrapyard, a fresh and clean copy of the flash was bought (it is not known whether the previous owner of the ECU made modifications in the flash).

-And now we have all pieces; an ECU, an eeprom file read from the ECU and modified so the immobilizer is disabled and a flash with a known state it can be modified (DTCs deleted).
+And now all pieces are in place; an ECU, an eeprom file read from the ECU and modified so the immobilizer is disabled and a flash with a known state it can be modified (DTCs deleted).
 Obviously for that we also need special software to be able to read and write the eeprom and flash files from and to the ECU.
 For that purpose Trasdata software from DimSport was used, with the additional bonus that all checksums were properly calculated.

 ## Squeezing the Engine